ROCm/rocRAND/README.md

     * [HIP](https://github.com/ROCm-Developer-Tools/HIP) (hcc is not required)
     * Latest CUDA SDK

-If some dependencies are misssing, cmake script automatically downloads, builds and installs them.
+If some dependencies are missing, cmake script automatically downloads, builds and installs them.
 Setting `DEPENDENCIES_FORCE_DOWNLOAD` option `ON` forces script to not to use system-installed libraries, and to download all dependencies.